 sweating great drops of blood.
 This was the first blood that the Lord shed for

-them and the last drop would be shed in less than 24 hours.
+them and the final drop of blood would be shed within 24 hours.

 C. “Works” or "Work"?

 1. The Greek word used here is ergon, an all-encompassing word which can

 be singular or plural.
 We use the English word "work" in a similar fashion.
 We